VVER: Safety features

 A passive heat removal system had been added to the existing active systems in the AES-92 version of the VVER-1000 used for the Kudankulam Nuclear Power Plant in India.
 This has been retained for the newer VVER-1200 and future designs.
 The system is based on a cooling system and water tanks built on top of the containment dome.

 The passive systems handle all safety functions for 24 hours, and core safety for 72 hours.

 Other new safety systems include aircraft crash protection, hydrogen recombiners, and a core catcher to contain the molten reactor core in the event of a severe accident.
 The core catcher will be deployed in the Rooppur Nuclear Power Plant and El Dabaa Nuclear Power Plant.

+The ones on Akkuyu Nuclear Plant are based on AES-2006 with updated seismic and regulatory conditions from VVER-TOI to satisfy both Turkey's geographical conditions and post-Fukushima measures.

 VVER-TOI

 The VVER-TOI is developed from the VVER-1200.
 It is aimed at development of typical optimized informative-advanced project of a new generation III+ Power Unit based on VVER technology, which meets a number of target-oriented parameters using modern information and management technologies.

 The main improvements from the VVER-1200 are: